Keepsake bear photo tutorial

 How to sew a keepsake bear.
 If you have been looking for a sewing pattern to make a keepsake bear, here is one with a photo tutorial for every stage.
 I am an experienced keepsake maker who has made many hundreds of beautiful keepsakes for my customers from their treasured clothing.

 The pattern used in this blog post is my Betsy Bear memory bear sewing pattern.
-To see and buy the pattern CLICK HERE
+This memory bear pattern is available from my Etsy shop CLICK HERE to buy.

 Info before you start sewing your keepsake bear